-- 1. Enhance and strength communication skills in English Language - 2.
-Facilitate holistic and integrated development of LSRW skills Listening, Speaking, Reading Writing abilities - 3.
-Expose the learners to a wide range of lexical and grammatical skills - 4.
-Enable critical reading-writing capacities and also professional communication skills in the students
+- 1. To enhance and strengthen communication skills in English Language. - 2.
+To facilitate holistic and integrated development of LSRW skills Listening, Speaking, Reading Writing abilities. - 3.
+To expose the learners to a wide range of lexical and grammatical skills - 4.
+To enable critical reading-writing capacities and also professional communication skills in the students.

 The syllabus has been prepared in accordance with National Education Policy (NEP).
-After completion of course, students would be:
+After completion of course, students would be able to:

 - 1. Seamlessly communicate in standard English written & spoken - 2.
 Analyse texts on various parameters expected/demanded during different situations and circumstances - 3.
 Conduct basic research on a topic (pertaining to their discipline/workplace) - 4.
-Prepare basic/preliminary research documents, official documents and deliver presentations on a given topic.
+Prepare basic/preliminary research documents, official documents and deliver presentations on a given topic